 Viper was launched at FAR (Friends of Amateur Rocketry) in the Mojave Desert on August 5th, 2023 off of a 10-foot rail.
 It launched again on August 19th, 2023, off a 20-foot rail for my L2 certification.
 It uses redundant electronic and motor ejection systems to ensure recovery success and has a single main parachute.

-Viper is constructed of two materials: fiberglass and ABs.
+Viper is constructed of two materials: fiberglass and 3D-printed ABS.
 I originally used PLA to 3D print the motor centering rings, recovery bulkhead, tracker stand, and fin/nosecone molds.
 However, after some tests, I became concerned with PLA’s poor heat tolerance.
-Considering FAR can often exceed 110 degrees ambient, I decided to reprint the centering rings and recovery bulkhead from ABS, which is less rigid but has excellent heat tolerance.
+Considering the Mojave can often exceed 110 degrees ambient, I decided to reprint the centering rings and recovery bulkhead from ABS, which is less rigid but has excellent heat tolerance.

 For the body tube, nosecone, and fins I laid a single piece of fiberglass.
 While this means compromising on modularity for future upgrades of Viper, I made this decision to ensure that the entire vehicle was completely rigid, especially since the fins were surface mounted.